 Identify The Partners

-A well-designed partner program will include multiple partner types to support a company’s strategy, these could include Resellers, MSP’s, Technology Alliance Partners etc. Each partner type is quite different with their own characteristics.
+A well-designed partner program will include multiple partner types to support a company’s strategy, these could include Resellers, MSP’s, Technology Alliance Partners etc. Each partner type is quite different with its own characteristics.
 Identify which partners to work with and compile a list of target accounts based upon criteria such as:

 Win the Partner’s Commitment

 Onboarding is a process that builds upon itself over time.
-In the beginning the vendor will spend most of the effort in getting a partner enabled, but over time the effort should level out, and by the end of the onboarding process, the partner will be self-sufficient enough to handle most of the workload.
+In the beginning, the vendor will spend most of the effort in getting a partner enabled, but over time the effort should level out, and by the end of the onboarding process, the partner will be self-sufficient enough to handle most of the workload.

 Developing Partner Success